My family and I moved to Puerto Rico because of the need to launch ministries on university campuses.

 “The church is wherever followers of Jesus are.
 People don’t go to church; they are the church.
 They don’t bring people to church; they bring the church to people.”

-I love how we are able to bring the church to people and help them understand how they can have a personal and forgiving relationship with their creator.
-A total privilege.
+I loved how we were able to bring the church to people in Puerto Rico and help them understand how they can have a personal and forgiving relationship with their Creator.
+It was a total privilege.

-But should we stay here another year?
-What is God’s will?
+But should we stay there another year?
+What was God’s will?

-It’s the most common question I’ve been asked in my 24 years of being a missionary/minister with Cru.
+It’s the most common question I’ve been asked in my 24 years as a minister with Cru.
+“How do I know which choice is God’s will?”

-I found myself looking in the mirror and asking the same question.
+I found myself looking in the mirror and asking myself the same question.

 “But God doesn’t need to tell us what to do at each fork in the road.
 He’s already revealed His plan for our lives: to love Him with our whole hearts, to obey His Word, and after that, do what we like.”